13 Top Fintech Companies for Ecommerce Businesses

 Global Currency Exchange Solutions

-For transparent and affordable rates, online sellers can turn to a fintech company like OFX that offer better services for currency conversions:
+For transparent and affordable rates, online sellers can turn to a fintech company that offers better services for currency conversions:

 • No hidden fees